 1. Minimize overhead

 One of the quickest ways to get in over your head financially is with exorbitant overhead costs.
 This can especially be a problem for brick and mortar businesses paying for rent, energy bills, and inventory space.
 If overhead costs are eating away your profit, you should brainstorm some ideas to cut back.
 With e-commerce sales steadily rising, many businesses are doing away with brick and mortar stores altogether and strictly selling online.
 According to Forrester Research, online retail sales will reach nearly $250 billion in 2014.
 Conducting most or all your sales online can dramatically reduce costs while allowing you to reach a larger demographic at the same time.

 You should also look into drop shipping if you stick with online sales.
 Rather than having to pay inventory storage costs, a manufacturer or wholesaler will ship products directly to the consumer.
 This can lead to substantially higher profit margins while improving efficiency.

 If you have no choice but to remain brick and mortar, it's smart to condense your suppliers.
 Getting electricity and gas should minimize utility bills.
 Also, choosing a single company to provide Internet, telephone, and television can be helpful.

-The right technology can be an entrepreneur’s best friend.
+The right technology can be an entrepreneur's best friend.
 Not only does it streamline many business operations, but it levels the playing field and allows small businesses to compete with much larger ones.
-There are numerous options you can implement and customize to meet the specific needs of your business.
-Here are a few possibilities.
+There are numerous project cost management options you can implement and customize to meet the specific needs of your business.

 - Enterprise Resource Planning (ERP) Systems - Using this type of technology helps you create a solid infrastructure while maintaining steady operations.
 This often covers the financial/accounting side of business, sales, inventory control, and customer service.
 There are even vendors like Exact Globe and NetSuite that are specifically designed for small businesses.